 Born in Philadelphia, Chancellor George became an Eagle Scout and received his high school diploma from Friends' Central School, where he earned varsity letters in soccer and wrestling.
 He received a bachelor of arts degree (Phi Beta Kappa) with a double major in chemistry and mathematics from Gettysburg College in Pennsylvania.
 He earned a master of science degree and doctor of philosophy degree in theoretical chemistry from Yale University at age 23, followed by postdoctoral appointments at MIT and UC Berkeley.
 Joining the faculty at the University of Rochester, he was promoted by age 29 to full professor of chemistry.
 He then served as dean of natural sciences and mathematics at SUNY–Buffalo, provost at Washington State University, chancellor at the University of Wisconsin–Stevens Point, and since 2003 as chancellor at the University of Missouri–St. Louis.

-Dr. George has been married since 1970 to Dr. Barbara Harbach, professor of music and director of women in the arts at the University of Missouri-St. Louis.
-They are the proud owners of two tortoise cats, Luna and Stella.
+Dr. George has been married since 1970 to Dr. Barbara Harbach, Curators' Professor of Music and director of women in the arts at the University of Missouri-St. Louis.
+They are the proud owners (actually, servants) of two tortoise cats, Luna and Stella.